visgl/deck.gl/docs/developer-guide/json/using-json-api.md

 ## Schema

-The valid combinations are essentially defined by the documented deck.gl API
+The valid combinations are essentially defined by the documented deck.gl API.

 ## Error Handling